-I have heard an anecdote...
+I have heard an anecdote:

-In the communist heaven, the equivalent of St. Peter stopped one applicant at the gate and asked, "What are your qualifications for entering here?"
+In the communist heaven, the equivalent of St. Peter stopped one applicant at the gate and asked, 'What are your qualifications for entering here?'

-"Well," said the man, "on earth my father was a rich industrialist, my mother came from a family of middle class tradesmen.
-Me? - I was a successful writer, and finally, after inheriting a large sum of money, I married a baroness."
+'Well,' said the man, 'on earth my father was a rich industrialist.
+My mother came from a family of middle-class tradesmen.
+Me?
+I was a successful writer, and finally, after inheriting a large sum of money, I married a baroness.'

 The gatekeeper was choking with rage by this time.
-"And those are your claims for entering our communist heaven?" he spluttered.
+'And those are your claims for entering our communist heaven?' he spluttered.

 Meekly the applicant added one more line.
-"I thought my name might help me," he murmured, "It's Karl Marx."
+'I thought my name might help me,' he murmured.
+'It's Karl Marx.'

 Marx was not a poor man.
 Even to dream about communism, even to dream about utopias, one needs to be affluent.
-Communism is a by-product not of the proletariat's thinking, but of middle class people.
-The middle class people are the most frustrated people in the world.
-The poor man is not frustrated; he's poor and settled.
-And the rich man is not frustrated; he's rich and settled.
-The middleman is very frustrated: he wants to be rich, hopes he can be rich, and he feels the poverty like a shadow following him.
-He is in limbo.
+Communism is a by-product not of the proletariat's thinking but of middle class people.
+The middle-class people are the most frustrated people in the world.
+The poor man is not frustrated; he is poor and settled.
+And the rich man is not frustrated; he is rich and settled.
+The middleman is very frustrated: he wants to be rich, and he hopes he can be rich, and he feels the poverty like a shadow following him. he is in limbo.

-The middle class man is the most dangerous man.
-He is both poor and rich, and he does not want to be poor and he wants to be rich.
+The middle-class man is the most dangerous man.
+He is poor and rich bother, and he does not want to be poor and he wants to be rich.
 If he cannot be rich then he would like to destroy the whole society.
 He would like nobody to be rich.

-And a miracle is happening in America: the rich are disappearing and the poor are disappearing, and the middle class is becoming bigger and bigger and bigger.
-The idea of Marx was just the opposite: he was thinking that the rich would become richer and the poor would become poorer, and by and by the middle class would be divided in two parts: those who are rich will move to the rich, and those who are poor will fall down into poverty.
-The society will be absolutely cut in two - the poor and the rich - and that will be the inevitable moment of revolution.
-This has not happened, is not happening.
+And a miracle is happening in America: the rich is disappearing and the poor is disappearing, and the middle-class is becoming bigger and bigger and bigger.
+Just the opposite was the idea of Marx: he was thinking that the rich would become richer and the poor would become poorer, and by and by the middle-class would be divided in two-parts: those who were rich would move to the rich, and those who were poor would fall down into poverty, and the society would be absolutely cut in two - the poor and the rich - and that would be the inevitable moment of revolution.
+This has not happened, this is not happening.

-Just the contrary is happening: the middle class is becoming bigger and bigger.
-The rich are one extreme of the middle class now, and the poor are another extreme of the middle class.
-The middle class is the only class now.
-And this middle class is going to become the classless society sooner or later.
-The classless society is going to come, but not through Marx; it is going to come through a totally natural process of capitalism, not through communism.
+Just the contrary is happening: the middle-class is becoming bigger and bigger.
+The rich are one extreme of the middle-class now.
+The middle-class is the only class now.
+And this middle-class is going to become the classless society sooner or later.
+The classless society is going to come, but not through Marx - it is going to come through a totally natural process of capitalism, not through communism.

 And Marx certainly was not a religious person at all; he was against religion.
 He was not really acquainted with religion.
 All that he knew about was Judaism and Christianity.
-He was a Jew.
-And this is something to be understood.
-Marx was a

-Jew, Freud was a Jew, Einstein was a Jew - the three great names of the modern world were all Jews.
+He was a Jew, Freud was a Jew, Einstein was a Jew - the great name of the modern world were all Jews.
 Jews have suffered so much; they are very angry.
 And their anger comes in so many garbs.
 Marx's anger against society is in fact Jewish anger against a non-Jewish world.
 And he knew only Judaism and Christianity, which are not very developed religions.
-Had he known anything about Buddhism or Patanjali or the Upanishads, his ideas would have certainly been different.
+Had he known anything about Buddhism or Patanjali or the UPANISHADS, his ideas would have certainly been different.
 But he was not aware, and he was not in fact even trying to become aware.
-His religious understanding was very poor; he was an economist
+His religious understanding was very poor; he was an economist.